ITU-BDSA23-GROUP7/Chirp/docs/report.md

 When the program is running you can find it in your browser by following the url in your terminal e.g. `localhost:5000`.

 ## How to run test suite locally
+To run our e2e test first download the VSCode extension 'Playwright Test for VSCode', and then enter ">Test: Install Playwright Browsers" into the search bar.
+When prompted to overwrite the 'playwright.config.ts' file in the terminal select no, by entering 'n'.
+Then open a terminal and run the program.

-To test our program run the command:
+Open another terminal run the command:
 ```
 dotnet test
 ```